 An efficient nuclear reactor needs to sustain the chain reaction but should not allow the fission reactions to take place too rapidly.
 For this reason, nuclear power plants have control rods containing substances such as cadmium or boron, which are efficient neutron absorbers.
 At the first sign of trouble, these control rods are inserted between the fuel rods, absorbing the neutrons that would have passed from one fuel rod to another and preventing them from causing more fission reactions.
-The deployment of the control rods stops the chain reaction and stops the production of heat.
+The deployment of the control rods stops the chain reaction.

 The control rods serve another purpose in the normal operation of the power plant.
 When fresh fuels rods are introduced, the control rods are partially inserted to absorb some of the neutrons released.
 As the uranium-235 reacts and its percentage of the total mixture in the fuel rods decreases, the control rods are progressively withdrawn.
-In this way, a constant rate of fission can be maintained, even as the percentage of the fissionable uranium-235 diminishes (Figure 18.6).
+In this way, a constant rate of fission can be maintained, even as the percentage of the fissionable uranium-235 diminishes (Figure 16.6).

 Nuclear power is a major source of energy for electrical generation worldwide.
-Nuclear power plants are found in over 30 countries and generate about 17% of the world's electricity.
-France gets about 76% of its electricity from nuclear power, Japan gets about 33%, and the United States gets about 22%.
-Special Topic 18.1: A New Treatment for Brain Cancer describes another use for a fission reaction.
+In March 2012, nuclear power plants were found in 30 countries and generated about 13% of the world's electricity.
+France got about 77% of its electricity from nuclear power, and the United States got about 19%.
+Special Topic 16.1: A New Treatment for Brain Cancer describes another use for a fission reaction.

-SPECIAL TOPIC 18.1 A New Treatment for Brain Cancer
+SPECIAL TOPIC 16.1 A New Treatment for Brain Cancer